krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     ```go title="array.go"
     /* Initialize array */
     var arr [5]int
-    // In Go, specifying the length ([5]int) denotes an array, while not specifying it ([]int) denotes a slice.
+    // In Go, specifying length ([5]int) creates an array; not specifying length ([]int) creates a slice
-    // Since Go's arrays are designed to have compile-time fixed length, only constants can be used to specify the length.
+    // Since Go's arrays are designed to have their length determined at compile time, only constants can be used to specify the length
-    // For convenience in implementing the extend() method, the Slice will be considered as an Array here.
+    // For convenience in implementing the extend() method, slices are treated as arrays below
     nums := []int{1, 3, 2, 5, 4}
     ```